-If, as a Euler Hermes DFCG study indicates, false supplier and transfer fraud remain at the top of the risk for finance departments, the phenomenon is only getting stronger in the current context.
+An Euler Hermes DFCG study indicates, false supplier and transfer fraud remain at the top of the risk for finance departments, the phenomenon is only getting stronger in the current context.
 A pharmaceutical distributor CERP, for example lost 6.6 million euros, after paying a large order for protective masks and hydro alcoholic gels from a non-existing company.

 Amplify efforts to digitalise and secure exchanges